SoftBank and Toyota want driverless cars to change the world

 Toyota President Akio Toyoda and SoftBank CEO Masayoshi Son attended the announcement of the project Thursday in Tokyo, a rare joint appearance by the heads of two of Japan's biggest global companies.

-The deal is Softbank's latest big bet on automated driving.
+The deal is Softbank's latest bet on automated driving.

 The company's $100 billion Vision Fund, its tech-focused investment arm, committed $2.3 billion to General Motors' self-driving car unit GM Cruise earlier this year.
 On Wednesday, Honda (HMC) said it would also invest nearly $3 billion in GM Cruise.